agt/tritonai-admission-webhook/README.md

     sc.dsmlp.ucsd.edu/prohibitedVolumeTypes: "emptyDir,secret"
 ```

-Default annotations are only consulted by the mutator and must satisfy the corresponding
+Default annotations consulted only by the mutator, and still must satisfy the corresponding
 constraint.
+(It is possible to set defaults which do not pass Validator checks.)

 If a default annotation is absent or unparseable, the mutator logs a warning
 and skips that field; the validator still enforces the constraint.

 ### Constraint Value Syntax